jncarpen/jncarpen/README.md

 - :alien:  My name is Jordan Carpenter
 - :brain:  I'm a PhD student in neuroscience
-- :space_invader:  Currently working on: statistical models, simulations, and the subiculum
+- :space_invader:  Moser Group + Dunn Group

 <!--
 **jncarpen/jncarpen** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.